mapo80/sigver/README.md

 infinite values.

 ### Post‑processing in C#
+After inference the SDK performs a small sequence of steps to transform the raw output of the neural network into a final similarity score:

+1. **Vector validation** – the output must contain exactly 2048 elements and cannot include `NaN` or infinite values; otherwise an exception is thrown.
+2. **L2 normalisation** – the feature vector is divided by its Euclidean norm so that all vectors lie on the unit hypersphere.
+3. **Cosine distance computation** – `SigVerifier.CosineDistance` returns
-Once the 2048‑dimensional vector has been produced by the ONNX model it is normalised with L2 norm.
-The SDK exposes `SigVerifier.CosineDistance` which computes `1 - dot(v1, v2)` between two normalised feature vectors.
-The helper method `IsForgery` extracts and normalises features for two images, calculates their cosine distance and compares it against a configurable threshold (default 0.35) to decide whether the candidate signature is forged.
+   `1 – dot(v1, v2)` for two normalised vectors.
+4. **Thresholding** – `IsForgery` extracts and normalises the features of the reference and candidate signatures, computes the cosine distance and compares it with a configurable threshold (default 0.35) to decide whether the candidate is forged.

+The unit tests in `SigVerSdk.Tests` illustrate a simple verification scenario comparing two signatures.

 The unit tests in `SigVerSdk.Tests` illustrate a simple verification scenario comparing two signatures.